jhpark-prof/ntruplus-security-considerations/draft-jhpark-cfrg-ntruplus-security-considerations.md

 The algorithm should first verify that the ciphertext c is properly formed.
 In particular, each coefficient of the ciphertext polynomial must be checked to ensure that it lies within the valid range defined by the modulus q.
 If this validation fails, the algorithm must return a decapsulation error.

 Otherwise, a candidate encoded message polynomial M' is first recovered as M' = (c f mod q) mod 3.
 A candidate randomness polynomial r' is then recovered as r' = (c - M') h^{-1}.
-The SOTP decoding operation computes m' := Decode(M', G(r')), where m' is either an n-bit message or the failure symbol `error'.
+The SOTP decoding operation computes m' = Decode(M', G(r')), where m' is either an n-bit message or the failure symbol `error'.

-When an n-bit candidate message m' is obtained, it is used together with the stored public-key hash F(pk) to derive both a candidate shared secret K and an intermediate randomness \ρ' as (K, ρ') := H(m', F(pk)).
-A regenerated polynomial r'' is then computed as r'' := CBD(ρ').
+When an n-bit candidate message m' is obtained, it is used together with the stored public-key hash F(pk) to derive both a candidate shared secret K and an intermediate randomness \rho' as (K, \rho') = H(m', F(pk)).
+A regenerated polynomial r'' is then computed as r'' = CBD(\rho').

 Subsequently, two validation checks are performed.
 The first verifies that the SOTP decoding completed without error.
 The second verifies that the recovered randomness polynomial r' matches the regenerated polynomial r''.
 Only if both checks succeed is the shared secret K accepted; otherwise, the decapsulation algorithm returns a decapsulation error.